 Who Is the Personal Plan Best For?

 As the name implies, the Personal plan suits people looking to create a personal website.
 The Weebly branding required with this plan means it’s not the best choice for businesses because that branding will compete with your own business branding.
 But, if you have an extremely tight budget, you could start with the Personal plan and then upgrade when your business takes off.

-Check out the Weebly Personal plan for $6 per month.
+Get started with Weebly Personal Plan for $6 per month!

 Weebly Professional Plan - $12/Month

 The Professional plan is the best option for most small business owners.
 With this plan, you get your own domain and your own branding.
 It includes everything in the Personal plan plus: